 Christine’s eyes lit up.

 “He’s hardly said a word to me,” she said.
-“He’s perfectly correct, perfectly proper, perfectly gentle, and there’s something in his eyes—darker han most in Bravia, as if they carry wisdom beyond his years.
+“He’s perfectly correct, perfectly proper, perfectly gentle, and there’s something in his eyes—darker than most in Bravia.
+Older than his years, somehow.
 Perhaps it’s his Kiranoise blood.”
-She paused, as if she could feel that gaze even across the room, as if he was there, and then shivered slightly.
+She paused, and then shivered slightly, as if the thought of him had its own warmth.

 “Oh, I didn’t realize he was from the East,” Scarlet said.